The Beatles’ 19th British single, ‘Get Back’ was the first release by the group from their 1969 ‘back-to-basics’ phase.

 Many Years From Now, Barry Miles

-Whatever the true meaning, 'Get back' served as a neat summary of The Beatles' back-to-basics musical intentions, and the song became the title track of what they intended to be their next album.
-Although two different versions of the LP were compiled by producer/engineer Glyn Johns, the songs were eventually remixed by Phil Spector and released as Let It Be.
+Whatever the true meaning, ‘Get Back’ served as a neat summary of The Beatles’ back-to-basics musical intentions, and the song became the title track of what they intended to be their next album.
+Although two different versions of the LP were compiled by producer/engineer Glyn Johns, the January 1969 recordings were eventually remixed by Phil Spector and released as the Let It Be album.